 - Grease a 9×13 inch baking dish with cooking spray or butter.

-- Roll the dough out on a lightly floured surface, until it is approximately 16 inches long by 12 inches wide.
-It should be approximately 1/4 inch in thickness.
+- Roll the dough out on a lightly floured surface, until it is approximately 16 inches long by 12 inches wide and about 1/4 inch thick.

-- Spread the butter evenly over the dough, then sprinkle with the sugar evenly over the surface of the dough.
+- Spread the butter evenly over the surface of the dough, then sprinkle the sugar evenly over the top.

 - Beginning at the 15-inch side, role up dough and pinch edge together to seal.